Traffic Congestion, Flyovers & Expressways- Speaking Of Their Impact on Quality of Life

 All the teens from the Young Writers' Club program at Talking Circles, are accustomed to traffic congestion in the cities they live in.
 They also understand the connection between vehicle emissions and it's impact on the environment and global warming.
 Last week, the teens participating in the Young Writers' Club at Talking Circles, took the following questions head on for an invigorating group discussion.

 How does traffic congestion and long commutes impact quality of life?

 Have flyovers and expressways helped in some way or has the problem worsened?

 If flyovers and expressways have strapped a city of its greenery, logically speaking, flyovers must be eliminated.
 But is that a feasible option?
 We observed a picture taken in Seoul, South Korea.
 The picture showed an elevated expressway that was constructed over the famous Cheonggyecheon River, in the 1970s.
 By 2002, more than 170,000 vehicles used the road every day.
 As the road deteriorated, so did the ecological conditions of the river.
 Economic life in downtown Seoul also began to suffer.
 However, in the 2000s, a transformation took place.
 This transformation was barely intuitive but helped improve quality of life tremendously.

 Thinking about a transformative idea first before discovering the facts We talked about what it would be like to live in these high raised buildings and how dry and depressing this place looks sans any greenery.
-The young executives brainstormed and came up with ideas to make amends to this area.
+The young writers brainstormed and came up with ideas to make amends to this area.

 Offer better public transport